 - Cafe on site

 To learn more about Loftus Hall, visit the Loftus Hall website.
-Here you can book tours, learn more of the history of the hall and see what’s nearby.
+Here you can book tours, where you can learn more of the history of the hall and even check the nearby attractions.

 Have you ever visited Loftus Hall?
-Let us know your experience in the comment below.
+Let us know your experience in the comments below.
 If not let us know your favourite haunted experience in Ireland.